murb/PortableRails/README.md

 10. Make sure that the gem installed batch files work in a portable setting: `cp /bin/gem.bat /bin/bin.template && for file in /bin/*.bat; do cp /bin/bin.template $file; done`
 11. Seeing the prompt again?
 Type `rails -v` and see how it *still* responds with somthing like `Rails 3.2.12`: congrats, you've got it portable (test it by zipping it and unpacking it somewhere else)

-## The instant meal
+### Recipe C - The instant meal

-Allright, you came here not to do it yourself... [here it is prebundled, ~160MB zipped](https://www.box.com/s/7o1sqrvqey1t9ii4hv28) (on box.com, in just plain old zip so you can really extract it anywhere), it won't be the latest and the greatest all time... but that's the thing with instant food, it is never as fresh when you make it on your own.
+Allright, you came here not to do it yourself... [here it is prebundled, ~83MB zipped](https://www.box.com/s/7o1sqrvqey1t9ii4hv28) (on box.com, in just plain old zip so you can really extract it anywhere), it won't be the latest and the greatest all time... but that's the thing with instant food, it is never as fresh when you make it on your own.

 ## Future

-Ideally a script would be created that would let our computers cook for us, adding the freshest ingredients together using a simple script, but until that day just pray or do whatever ([getting in touch with me](http://murb.nl/contact) probably makes more sense) that I'll update the things manually every now and then.
+Updating to the latest and greatest should be made easier for the maintainer (now me).
+That's what `prepare.sh` (recipe A) is about to become, which I can run on my (MacOS-X) machine to prepare a simple .zip file that can be moved to a windows machine.

 ## Bugs, suggestions?

 The software has been tested on Windows XP running on a MacBookPro via Virtual Box and a locked down Hewlett Packard machine within a bank (I guess that means pretty much locked down) and it worked.
-I hope it also works for you within your school, university or company.
+I hope it also works for you within your school, university or other company.
 If it doesn't try harder first, and then [try contacting me](http://murb.nl/contact).

 ## Credits